sam-doomguy/documentation-api/Accounts.md

 ## Scan Account

-This endpoint allows you to run conformity bot for the specified account.
+This endpoint allows you to run Conformity Bot for the specified account.

 IMPORTANT: